 Dwarika Dhulikhel Resort – The views

 Tea is served at sunset and sunrise every day.
-I was there in May so things were a little hazy and often only the outline of the mountains could be seen in the distance.
+I was in Dhulikhel in May so things were a little hazy and often only the outline of the mountains could be seen in the distance.

 Yoga and meditation sessions run twice a day and you can sign up for these in the main building.
-There is also the chance to do one on one sessions.
+There is also the chance to do one on one sessions at Dwarika’s Nepal.
 I did yoga each morning and the teacher was excellent.

 What I most enjoyed at Dwarika Resort were some of the quirkier local experiences on offer.
 The Himalayan salt room is filled with pink Himalayan salt and it is recommended that you spend 20 minutes in there which I did every day.

 There is just something about mostly Buddhist countries that give the air a slightly magical feel.
 I really felt this at Dwarika’s Resort Dhulikhel.
-I loved how much they incorporate the best of Nepalese traditions and foods to provide a completely unique luxury spa experience.Check Prices for Dhulikhel Resort Dwarikas
+I loved how much they incorporate the best of Nepalese traditions and foods to provide a completely unique luxury spa experience.

 How to get to Kathmandu:

 This is one trip where you MUST take out travel insurance!
 I certainly ended up using mine!
-Click here for a quote on travel insurance.

 Everest Base Camp Trek Guided Tour Options

 They also know what they are doing and are very organised.
 As Exodus is a big deal in Nepal anyone working with them locally will be keen for this to continue and therefore service levels are pretty good.

-In terms of UK based tour operators, we saw quite a few G Adventures groups during our trek.
+In terms of UK-based tour operators, we saw quite a few G Adventures groups during our trek.
 They tend to stay at the same kinds of tea houses and have a similar setup.
 I have also heard that Intrepid are a good operator for base camp.

-I have written several blog posts on my Everest Base Camp Trek Experience which you may enjoy reading:
+I have written several blog posts on my everest Base Camp Trek Experience which you may enjoy reading:

 Boutique Hotels in Kathmandu

 It isn’t exactly boutique but as options at a higher boutique end are a bit low in Kathmandu I am going to list the Hyatt Regency Kathmandu.

 Aria Boutique Hotel & Spa is somewhat more modern with its offer.
 Uniquely for Kathmandu, its interiors are heavy on white!

-If you click through on the links in this post and make a purchase I will receive a small commission.
-Just wanted to make sure that you knew.
+This post contains affiliate links.
+That means if you click through on them and end up making a purchase I will receive a small commission.
+This won’t affect the price that you pay.
+I just wanted to make sure that you were aware of this.